lwjohnst86/nefa-code/doc/manuscript.md

 high in the polyunsaturated fatty acid (PUFA) linoleic acid (18:2n-6), as the exposure to characterize the impact of total NEFA.
-However, fatty acids comprise multiple molecules with diverse physiological functions, and few studies have compared the effects of a broader spectrum of fatty acids.
+However, fatty acids comprise multiple molecules with diverse physiological functions, and few studies have analyzed the effects of a broader spectrum of fatty acids.
 Notably, one study suggests that eicosapentaenoic acid (20:5n-3) can protect against the lipotoxic effect of palmitic acid in the beta-cells [@Xiao2006].

-Despite a sizable literature studying the role of total NEFA concentration in diabetes, there are important gaps in the research.
-The majority of previous studies have used animal models or cell lines [@Szendroedi2012a;@Kehlenbrink2012a], have been short term human infusion trials [@Daniele2014a;@Liang2013a], or have been epidemiological studies that only looked at total NEFA and not individual species [@Miller2012a;@Johns2014a].
+Despite a sizable literature studying the role of total NEFA concentration in diabetes, there are important gaps in this research.
+The majority of previous studies have used animal models or cell lines [@Szendroedi2012a;@Kehlenbrink2012a], have been short term human infusion trials [@Daniele2014a;@Liang2013a], or have been epidemiological studies that only looked at total NEFA and not individual fatty acids [@Miller2012a;@Johns2014a].
 To date, there have been no longitudinal studies examining the role of the composition of the serum NEFA fraction on the pathogenesis of diabetes, which is critical to understanding associations at a more granular level given the protracted natural history of diabetes and the growing appreciation of the divergent effects of individual fatty acids.
-Therefore, our research objective was to examine the association of serum NEFA composition on changes over time in insulin sensitivity and beta-cell function in a longitudinal cohort.
+Therefore, our objective was to examine the association of serum NEFA composition on changes over time in insulin sensitivity and beta-cell function in a longitudinal cohort.
 We hypothesized that higher palmitic acid and lower polyunsaturated fatty acids such as